Aintree racegoers enjoy Ladies Day – but fighting breaks out

 Well-dressed racegoers flocked to the Liverpool course for the second day of the Randox Grand National Festival on Friday, with celebrities including Olympian Sam Quek and former footballer Michael Owen among those enjoying the event.

-But, the day also saw the arrests of three men after reports of a fight and criticism from an animal rights group following the death of a horse.
+But the day also saw the arrests of a group of men after reports of a fight and criticism from an animal rights group following the death of a horse.

-Merseyside Police said three men had been arrested on suspicion of affray after reports of an altercation outside the Princess Royal Stand at 2.25pm.
+Merseyside Police said four men had been arrested on suspicion of affray and two men were held on suspicion of assault after an altercation outside the Princess Royal Stand at 2.25pm.

+Another man was detained on suspicion of a drug offence after being searched near the main entrance to the racecourse, while an eighth man was arrested for being drunk and disorderly.

 The force also said three drones had been seized after being flown in a restricted area.